valentinefleith/plagiarism-checker/README.md

 You can pull the model using `git lfs`.
 If it's not available for you, the model is downloadable [here](https://drive.google.com/drive/folders/1Y0Nees4Q0ghGcsctCkXw9fI_qvv0QOEn?usp=sharing).

-Then to start serveur run:
+Then to start the server run:
 ```
 make run
 ```